Wellington Police find body on a Wairarapa beach during search for missing woman Sonam Shelar

 Sagar Shelar today said he believed he was the "first suspect" in his wife's disappearance

-He told Stuff that police had searched his home as the effort to find his wife as the search entered its fifth day.
+He told Stuff earlier that police had searched his home as the efforts to find his wife entered its fifth day.

 "I know that I'm still their first suspect but I know that I haven't done anything wrong," he said.